Traditional Chinese medicine: Philosophical background

-Traditional Chinese medicine (TCM) is a broad range of medicine practices sharing common concepts which have been developed in China and are based on a tradition of more than 2,000 years, including various forms of herbal medicine, acupuncture, massage (tui na), exercise (qigong), and dietary therapy.
+Traditional Chinese medicine includes a broad range of practices sharing common concepts which developed in China for more than 2,000 years, including various forms of herbal medicine, acupuncture, massage (tui na), exercise (qigong), and dietary therapy.
 It is primarily used as a complementary alternative medicine approach.
-TCM is widely used in China and it is also used in the West.
-Its philosophy is based on Yinyangism (i.e., the combination of Five Phases theory with Yin–Yang theory), which was later absorbed by Daoism.
-Philosophical texts influenced TCM, mostly by being grounded in the same theories of qi, yin-yang and wuxing and microcosm-macrocosm analogies.
+Traditional practices are widely used in China and in adapted form also in the West.
+Its philosophy is based on School of Yin Yang, which incorporates Five Phases theory and Yin–Yang theory, and elements of which were absorbed by Daoism.
+Philosophical texts influenced medical thought and practice, mostly by being grounded in the same theories of qi, yin-yang and wuxing and microcosm-macrocosm analogies.

 Yin and yang

-Yin and yang are ancient Chinese concepts which can be traced back to the Shang dynasty (1600–1100 BCE).
+Yin and yang are ancient Chinese deductive reasoning concepts used within Chinese medical diagnosis which can be traced back to the Shang dynasty (1600–1100 BCE).
 They represent two abstract and complementary aspects that every phenomenon in the universe can be divided into.
 Primordial analogies for these aspects are the sun-facing (yang) and the shady (yin) side of a hill.
 Two other commonly used representational allegories of yin and yang are water and fire.
 In the yin–yang theory, detailed attributions are made regarding the yin or yang character of things:

 The concept of yin and yang is also applicable to the human body; for example, the upper part of the body and the back are assigned to yang, while the lower part of the body is believed to have the yin character.
 Yin and yang characterization also extends to the various body functions, and – more importantly – to disease symptoms (e.g., cold and heat sensations are assumed to be yin and yang symptoms, respectively).
 Thus, yin and yang of the body are seen as phenomena whose lack (or over-abundance) comes with characteristic symptom combinations: